Payment Protection Insurance (PPI) has been in the news a lot recently...

 I immediately downgraded and felt the frustration at having paid for so many years, but didn’t realise I could do anything about it.

-Fast forward to 2016 and I was reading an article about reclaiming money from packaged bank accounts.
+Fast forward to 2016 and I was reading an article about reclaiming bank charges.

 With that expenditure still rankling, I checked out MoneySavingExpert.com.
-They have a quick and easy form to fill in, which creates a letter for you.
+They have a quick and easy form to fill in, creating a sample letter for you.
 You can even select your bank account type and they send it to the right place on your behalf.
 Crucially, it is free and took less than five minutes.

 I wrote a little bit about my situation and tinkered with the final letter and clicked send.
-I was informed that my bank had eight weeks to respond before I could take it to the Financial Services Ombudsman.
+I was informed that my bank had eight weeks to respond before I could take it to the Financial Ombudsman Service.
 I needn’t have bothered reading that bit.

 A quick turnaround